Help for Sellers

-At Bradleys, we use an independent referencing company called Van Mildert.
-They will look at the rent you are looking to pay each month and multiply it by 30.
+Providing you can afford the deposit the next step is to understand whether you can afford the monthly rent.
+This will again vary between agencies but with Bradleys we use an independent referencing company called Rightmove Landlords & Tenant Services and they will look at the rent you are looking to pay each month and multiply it by 30.
 Should your annual salary/income be less than the total, there will be concerns and possibly a requirement of a guarantor.
 E.g rent = £700pcm x 30 = £21,000 (total annual income required).

 Using the portal websites will be the perfect place to start however, they can often be out of date when the rental market is moving as fast as it currently is.
 In order to get the latest availability and also more detailed information, you may be best using a company’s own website, such as this one, where you can then see the fees associated with applying for a property at the same time.

 If you haven’t already done so, it is worth registering your search criteria with us so that we can inform you of any suitable properties that we have just received instructions to market.
 We would also invite you to visit us in the office so that we can meet you and run through your criteria with you as well as provide you with full property details on anything we have that match your requirements.

 When viewing it is often the case that people want to view lots of properties without having looked at the practicality of the property whether that be location, Landlords’ restrictions or even price.
 This is no different when applying for a company let.
 We would be delighted to show you around as many suitable homes as possible to maximise the chance of securing you a lovely home.